swiftlang/swift/docs/GenericsManifesto.md

 ### Associated type inference

-*The feature has been rejected in [SE-0108](https://github.com/apple/swift-evolution/blob/master/proposals/0108-remove-assoctype-inference.md).*
+*This feature has been rejected in [SE-0108](https://github.com/apple/swift-evolution/blob/master/proposals/0108-remove-assoctype-inference.md).*

 Associated type inference is the process by which we infer the type bindings for associated types from other requirements.
 For example: